 Hairy Bikers Slow Cooker Lamb Tagine Recipe

-• How do I thicken the sauce if needed?
-The slow cooker traps moisture.
-If your tagine sauce is too thin at the end of cooking, you can remove the lid and cook on the HIGH setting for the last 30 minutes to allow it to reduce and thicken.
+• Thicken the sauce at the end: Slow cookers trap moisture.
+If the sauce is too thin, remove the lid and cook on HIGH for the last 30 minutes to let it reduce.

-• Refrigerate: Allow the tagine to cool completely, then store it in an airtight container in the refrigerator for up to 3 days.
-The flavors are often even better the next day.
+Let the tagine cool completely, then transfer to an airtight container.
+It keeps in the fridge for up to 3 days.
+The flavours are often better the next day as the spices have time to settle.

-• Freeze: This stew freezes very well.
-Once cooled, transfer it to a freezer-safe container and freeze for up to 3 months.
-Thaw thoroughly in the refrigerator before reheating on the stovetop or in the microwave.
+This stew freezes well.
+Store in a freezer-safe container for up to 3 months.
+Thaw fully in the fridge overnight before reheating on the hob or in the microwave until piping hot throughout.

 • Calories: 477 kcal